mpsitech/The-Whiznium-Documentation/setup_yocto.md

 A single script, ``${WHIZDEVROOT}/setup/base/setup_base_yocto.sh`` performs the required actions for all three reference targets currently supported, Embedded Linux (Toradex Apalis i.MX6 / _tdx), FPGA (Digilent Arty Zynq / _plnx) and RISC-V (Microchip Icicle PolarFire SoC / _riscv).

-The setup script can now be executed using:
+The setup script can be executed using:
 ```
 cd ${WHIZDEVROOT}/setup/base
 chmod 755 setup_base_yocto.sh
 ./setup_base_yocto.sh
 ```

-When prompted for the path to the initialization script folder and for the machine postfix, keep the defaults.
+When prompted, adapt the path to the initialization script folder and for the machine postfix, the defaults are for the _tdx target.

 ## Bulk-copying the Whiznium folder to the SD card